qbead/qbeadWebsite/content/book/rotation.md

 <!--TODO: Intro will go here.-->
+Imagine you are getting on a merry-go-round.
+Out of the many colorful options, you choose to ride your favorite horse in the middle row.
+The operator starts the ride, and you begin traveling around under flashing lights and bright mirrors.
+Now what would have been physically different about this ride had you chosen the horse to your right or left?
+You'll be able to answer this by the end of the lesson!

 This lesson will focus on understanding the many things around us that spin.
-Whether it's a frisbee, a tire wheel, a dancer, or even an amusement park ride, rotation is all around us.
-When objects are moving in straight lines, we call this linear motion.
-In previous lessons, we’ve discussed how to describe linear motion in terms of velocity.
+Whether it's a frisbee, a tire wheel, a dancer, or even you on an amusement park ride, rotation is all around us.
+When objects move in straight lines, we call this linear motion.
+In previous lessons, we’ve discussed how to describe linear motion.
 How about rotational motion?
 What tools do we have to explain this motion?

 # Angular Displacement